-Rising Case Numbers Raise Potential For Additional Business Closures
+Rising Case Numbers Raise Potential for Additional Business Closures

-LOS ANGELES (CNS) — With a continued surge in COVID-19 cases that has flooded hospitals with patients and led to deaths roughly every six minutes, Los Angeles County could face more business closures in an effort to slow the virus spread, with a decision potentially coming as early as Friday.
+LOS ANGELES (CNS) — With a continued surge in COVID-19 cases that has flooded hospitals with patients and led to deaths roughly every six minutes, Los Angeles County officials are considering the possibility of new business restrictions in hopes of slowing spread of the virus.

-The nonprofit online publication Capital & Main, citing unnamed county sources, reported Thursday night that the county Board of Supervisors will hold a closed-door discussion Friday to consider additional infection-control measures, including possible closures of indoor shopping malls and other non- essential businesses.
+Asked about possible new restrictions being imposed, Dr. Paul Simon, the county Department of Public Health chief science officer, said Friday afternoon that while he had not been advised of any impending announcement, "all possible potential interventions are on the table."

-All such businesses are already operating under strict 20% capacity limits under a regional stay-at-home order imposed by the state due to a lack of intensive-care unit beds across Southern California.
+"I know we're having discussions in the county to determine if additional measures are needed," he said, noting the county's concern "about the high level of spread of the virus in the community."

-According to the county website, the Board of Supervisors will be holding a special closed-door meeting at 1 p.m.
-Friday.
-The two agenda items are a meeting with legal counsel regarding "significant exposure to litigation" and a performance evaluation of county department heads.
+Most retail businesses in the county, with the exception of grocery stores, are operating under strict 20% capacity limits under a regional stay-at- home order imposed by the state due to a lack of intensive-care unit beds across Southern California.

 During a media briefing Wednesday, county Public Health Director Barbara Ferrer would not rule out the possibility of additional health restrictions being imposed, particularly in light of soaring COVID infection numbers, hospitalizations and deaths.
 She also noted the likely presence in the county of a new coronavirus variant first discovered in the United Kingdom.
 The new strain of the virus does not make people sicker, but it is far more contagious, meaning it can spread more rapidly from person to person, rapidly driving case numbers even higher.